Rajspeaks/Chrome-extension/Colour Cool/README.md

 # Colour Cool
-Colour Cool is a chrome extension to choose suitable color combinations while you are designing stylish web pages.
-User-friendly for Web designers.
+Colour Cool is a chrome extension to choose your suitable colour combinations in RGB values while you are designing stylish web pages.
+It is user-friendly for Web designers, especially for beginners who have started their first step towards web designing & want to easily apply colour mixtures to their respective web pages.

 <br>